3 factory operational strategies to secure revenue

 3. Identifying blocked stock

 By analyzing data from various sources, such as quality control reports and production data, advanced analytics can help operations managers identify blocked stocks.
-Algorithms trained on anomaly detection and clustering can identify issues with quality control, thus helping operations managers take proactive — rather than reactive — steps to improve the health of their inspection queues.
+Algorithms trained on anomaly detection and clustering can locate issues with quality control, thus helping operations managers take proactive — rather than reactive — steps to improve the health of their inspection queues.

 4. Reprioritizing inspection queues